 On September 1, 2015, SJI completed, through its wholly-owned U.S. subsidiary, the acquisition of substantially all the operating assets employed in the wood treating facility of Treated Materials Co., Inc. located in Rison, Arkansas.
 This facility manufactures, sells and distributes treated utility poles.
-Total cash outlay associated with the acquisition was approximately \$5.4 million (US\$4.1 million) excluding acquisition costs.
+The consideration transferred for this acquisition was approximately \$8.7 million, excluding acquisition costs.
 As this transaction was not a significant acquisition for the purposes of Part 8 of National Instrument 51-102, Form 51-102F4 (Business Acquisition Report) was not filed in respect of this acquisition.

-On October 1, 2015, SJI completed the acquisition of Ram Forest Group and Ramfor Lumber Inc., which, through their wholly-owned subsidiaries, operate wood treating facilities specializing in residential lumber in Peterborough and Gormley, Ontario.
+On October 1, 2015, SJI completed the acquisition of Ram Forest Group and Ramfor, which, through their wholly-owned subsidiaries, operate wood treating facilities specializing in residential lumber in Peterborough and Stouffville, Ontario.